jameswilson/noble/readme.md

 3. Run `gem install scss_lint`.

+4. Run `npm install -g grunt-cli` to use `grunt` on the command line.

-4. Delete `node_modules/drupal-sass-breakpoints` and replace it with
+5. Delete `node_modules/drupal-sass-breakpoints` and replace it with

     $ git clone git@github.com:jameswilson/drupal-sass-breakpoints.git